PVLDB Publication Policies

 4.1 Submission Procedure

 All errata notes and retraction requests must be submitted online on the PVLDB paper submission site.
 A “Errata Notes” track may be created on the submission site.
-In order to speed up the process, the person submitting corrections/comments/retractions must send an email to the editorinchief to notify them of the submission.
+In order to speed up the process, the person submitting corrections/comments/retractions must send an email to the EiCs to notify them of the submission.

 4.2 Publication Procedure